Folderr/Folderr/QuickStart.md

 `npm i -g typescript`

-Next, install dependencies in the folder you cloned Evolve-X in.
+Next, install dependencies in the folder you cloned Folderr-X in.

 `npm i` or `yarn install`